marcrobledo/wiiu-screenshots-to-email/README.md

 # Send Wii U screenshots to email

+**Go here https://wiiu.marcrobledo.com/ in your Wii U Web Browser to use this tool**

 A simple web service that makes the most of Wii U's limited web browser capabilities to send game screenshots to your email.
 The backend was built with PHP, but it can be relatively easily ported to other programming languages.
 The frontend was built to be as fast, intuitive and user-friendly as possible, considering the outdated web browser's limitations.